 Formed as a small scrap dealership in 1947, Ragg is no stranger to the collection and processing of ‘waste’ for remanufacturing.
-But fast forward to 2020, and the organization employs 110 people across four sites, including a timber processing yard in Hall which has been operational since the mid-2000s.
+But fast forward to 2020, and the organisation employs 110 people across four sites, including a timber processing yard in Hall which has been operational since the mid-2000s.

-Aware that its incumbent shredding technology was reaching the end of its useful life, operation manager Clemens Gritsch began the search for a new, energy-efficient machine to replace Ragg’s existing post-shredding unit.
+Aware that its incumbent shredding technology was reaching the end of its useful life, operation manager Clemens Gritsch began the search for a new, energy efficient machine to replace Ragg’s existing post-shredding unit.

-Impressed with the cost-effective, environmentally-friendly capabilities of UNTHA’s electric drive XR3000C mobile, Ragg proceeded to invest in the machine to reduce the fuel consumption and noise levels of the waste processing plant.
+Impressed with the cost-effective, environmentally-friendly capabilities of UNTHA’s electric drive XR3000C mobil-e, Ragg proceeded to invest in the machine to reduce the fuel consumption and noise levels of the waste processing plant.

 Reduced wear and increased throughputs have also been added benefits of the new shredding investment.

 “The fact that the new machine is slow-running, rather than fast-running like our old unit, was an important factor in our decision.
 The shredding of our input material has improved significantly.
 In our old unit, we were also using a mobile pre-shredder, which we would operate off-site at times.
-During those periods, the plant would standstill”, explained Clemens.
+During those periods, the plant would stand still”, explained Clemens.